 Reduced tuition scholarships are available and are awarded based on financial need.
 There are a limited number of scholarships.
 A scholarship reduces tuition to $35 per person.
 Scholarships are awarded on a first-come, first-served basis.
 There is a maximum of three scholarships allowed per student.

-If you like to cook and are thinking of a career in the culinary profession, this is a great class to get you started.The PIVA Cook class contains several components that will prepare you for work in the culinary profession and provide you with an edge over your job market competition.
+If you like to cook and are thinking of a career in the culinary profession or if you are interested in the skilled trades, we are offering classes to get you started.The PIVA Cook class contains several components that will prepare you for work in the culinary profession and provide you with an edge over your job market competition.
+And the skilled trades is a good introduction to the construction and manufacturing industries.

 Cost: FREE!!!
 (You will be provided with a knife set, cooking attire, textbooks, class materials, and excellent instructors.
 A savings of over $1000.00!!!)